Skip to Main Content

 These funds are held by the Clerk of Court or the county treasury and can be claimed by the former owner, their heirs, or lien holders.
 The problem?
 Most former property owners never receive the surplus notification letter sent by the county — it goes to an outdated address, gets lost, or is never recognized for what it is.
 Foreclosure auctions are increasingly held online, making them nearly invisible to the people most affected.

-If you previously owned a property in Florida that was sold at a tax deed sale or foreclosure auction — even years ago — there may be surplus funds waiting in your name right now.
+If you previously owned a property that was sold at a tax deed sale or foreclosure auction — even years ago — there may be surplus funds waiting in your name right now.
 Because foreclosure auctions are increasingly conducted online, many former owners have no idea their property sold for more than the debt owed.
 The county's legal obligation is only to attempt notification, not to guarantee you received it.

 The only way to know for certain is to check.
 And the only risk of not checking is walking away from money that is legally yours.
 Don't assume someone would have contacted you — reach out to Meridian today and let us do the research for you.

-Recovery timelines vary by county, case complexity, and current processing loads at the Clerk of Court or county treasury.
+Recovery timelines vary by state, county, case complexity, and current processing loads at the Clerk of Court or county treasury.
 For straightforward claims with clear ownership, complete documentation, and no competing claimants, most cases are resolved within 60 to 120 days from the date we file.
 That said, surplus fund recovery is a legal process — and legal processes move on their own schedule.

 More complex cases — those involving title disputes, multiple claimants, outstanding liens, probate matters, or estate issues — can take longer.
 Meridian keeps you informed at every stage and actively follows up with county offices to minimize unnecessary delays.
 You will never be left wondering what's happening with your case.

 Yes — absolutely.
 Surplus funds do not disappear with the passing of the former property owner.
 If the owner is deceased, their heirs, surviving spouse, estate administrator, or legal successors may be fully entitled to the surplus funds.
-These cases often require additional documentation to establish legal standing — such as a probate filing, letters of administration, a death certificate, or a notarized affidavit of heirship — but they are routinely and successfully recovered with the right representation.
+These cases often require additional documentation to establish legal standing — such as a probate filing, letters of administration, a death certificate, or a notarized affidavit of heirship — but they are routinely and successfully resolved with the right coordination.

 Document requirements vary by county and claim type, but Meridian provides every client with a personalized checklist once we've reviewed the specifics of your case.
 For most claims, the following are required: